Seeing and believing: Virtual reality set to conquer living rooms

 "At the end of the day, content is going to be the most important piece, because if that doesn't work, it doesn't matter what type of hardware device you have," EON Reality Chief Executive Mats Johansson said.

-Mary Spio, president of Next Galaxy Corp (NXGA.PK), a Miami Beach company whose Netflix-like platform delivers VR content, said software makers have been waiting for proof of success of the hardware.
+Mary Spio, president of Next Galaxy Corp, a Miami Beach company whose Netflix-like platform delivers VR content, said software makers have been waiting for proof of success of the hardware.

 "I think we are going to see a slow build up of content and then we will start to see an avalanche of content maybe a few months after the Oculus (Rift) hits," Spio said.